spookylukey/django-htmx-patterns/form_validation.rst

 - We’ve added an ID we can target
 - We’re going to add the htmx stuff only if the flag is true, and if we’re not a file upload widget (which would not end well)
+- We’re doing a GET to avoid the possibility of our form being submitted i.e. we are retrieving form validation errors, not submitting a change.
-- We’re going to POST back data to the same URL (we’ll fix up the view code shortly).
+- We’re making a request to the same URL (we’ll fix up the view code shortly).
 - We’re adding a special input ``_validate_field`` which tells the server which field to validate.
 This is needed because of corner cases like checkboxes which return no data when they are not selected.
 - We want this htmx request to be triggered on any field change from the div we’re in.
-- In the request POST data, we want to include data only from the current field (there is no point sending and processing other fields, especially not file uploads etc.)
+- In the request GET data, we want to include data only from the current field (there is no point sending and processing other fields, especially not file uploads etc.)
 - We’re going to swap out the current div with the new one returned by the server.

 Fix up the form renderer and mixin